What is Evaporation?

 - Evaporation causes cooling naturally.
-The underlying principle behind this is, in order to change its state, the matter must either gain or lose energy.
+The underlying principle behind this is that in order to change its state, the matter must either gain or lose energy.
 In the case of change of phase from liquid to gas, molecules of matter require energy to overcome their potential energy by their kinetic energy.
 So, the liquid takes this energy from its surroundings.

-- Generally, when energy transfer occurs, it results in an increase or decrease in temperature of the substance, depending on whether the energy is being transferred from the substance to the surroundings or vice versa.
+- Generally, when energy transfer occurs, it results in an increase or decrease in the temperature of the substance, depending on whether the energy is being transferred from the substance to the surroundings or vice versa.
 However, there are exceptions to this rule.

 - Although there is an increase in temperature of the substance until the boiling point is attained during evaporation, phase change results in no observable heat transfer.

 Applications of Evaporative Cooling

 - We sweat in order to cool our bodies.
 Perspiration is essentially evaporation.
-Water from our body evaporates, taking energy from our body in the process and thus results in the lowering of our body temperature.
+Water from our body evaporates, taking energy from our body in the process and thus resulting in the lowering of our body temperature.

 - During the summer, we wear cotton clothes.
 Cotton, being a good absorber of water allows more sweat to be in contact with the atmosphere, consequently helping in more evaporation.
 It is for this reason that we feel cooler when we wear cotton clothes.

 - Water is stored in earthen pots to make it cool.
 The pores of the earthen pot, just like the pores of cotton cloth provide a larger surface area for more evaporation.